Crispy on the outside without deep-frying — this cheese curry bread from Nukari-san's recipe is totally irresistible! One bite and you'll be hooked♪

 - 2

-Shape the kneaded dough into a ball, return it to the bowl, cover with plastic wrap, and let it rise at 40°C for about 30 minutes until it doubles in size.
+Shape the kneaded dough into a ball, return it to the bowl, cover with plastic wrap, and let it ferment at 40°C for about 30 minutes, until it doubles in size.

 - 3

-Perform the finger test on the risen dough, deflate it, then divide into 6 equal pieces and shape into balls.
-Cover with plastic wrap or a damp cloth and let rest for 10 minutes.
+Perform a finger test on the risen dough, then degas it.
+Divide into 6 equal portions and reshape each into a ball.
+Cover with plastic wrap or a damp cloth and let rest for 10 minutes (bench time).

 - 4